ENgineE777/OrinEngine/README.md

 **Free and open source**

-Oak is completely free and open source, distributed under the zlib license.
+Oak is completely free open source, distributed under the zlib license.
 That means no royalties.
-The users' games are theirs.
+The users games are theirs.

 **Features**